GeodeArc/GeoDots/README.md

 > GeoDots is only (currently) supported for Arch Linux Based distros (tested Arch, CachyOS, Endeavour).
 This MAY change later on, no guarantees.

 > [!WARNING]
-> Hyprland 55 deprecated a line (pseudotile = true) in ~/.config/hypr/config/software/general.conf.
-Simply delete the line to fix the error, or copy the updated file in this repo.
+> If you are experiencing issues with waybar font rendering, copy the latest waybar folder from this repo and replace it.
+Otherwise use the upgrade script.

 #